wp-plugins/add-to-any-subscribe/README.txt

 == Installation ==

-1. Upload `add-to-any-subscribe` to the `/wp-content/plugins/` directory
+1. Upload the `add-to-any-subscribe` directory (including all files within) to the `/wp-content/plugins/` directory
 1. Activate the plugin through the `Plugins` menu in WordPress
 1. Go to `Presentation` -> `Widgets` and click `Add` next to "Add to Any Subscribe"